ARM-Development/qc_aod/README.md

-# qc_aod
+# Quality Controlled Aerosol Optical Depth VAP
-Repository for the QCAOD VAP
+Repository for the Quality Controlled Aerosol Optical Depth VAP (QCAOD) VAP

 *******************************************************************************
 This material was prepared as an account of work sponsored by an agency of the United States Government.